humbletrader/tlv/README.md

 Technical challenge from TLV

 # how to build/run/test ?
-although this is a scala application, I've made an effort to build it with maven so that you can easily build/run/test
+although this is a scala application, I've made an effort to build it with maven so that you can easily build/run/test so ```mvn build/package/install/test```

 # Solution description
 A document is a set of ContourGroups on which we add new Contours/Rectangles (input).